 Tidentify_intra_NR = 200 ms

-TSI = 1280 ms, provided that SIB1 and SIB19 are scheduled with 20ms period; it is the time required for receiving all the relevant system information as defined in 38.331 [13] for the target intra-frequency NR cell.
+TSI = 1280 ms, provided that SIB1 and SIB19 are scheduled with 20ms period; it is the time required for receiving all the relevant system information as defined in TS 38.331 [13] for the target intra-frequency NR cell.

 TPRACH = 15 ms; it is the additional delay caused by the random access procedure.